blowb/blowb-doc/install-internet-service-docker/mozilla-sync.rst

 If a non-empty table is displayed, then the setup was likely to be successfully done.

-Press ``Ctrl-D`` twice to exit to the host Bash shell.
+Press ``Ctrl-D`` twice to exit to the host bash shell.

-In addition, you also can check the log to see whether there are any issues:
+In addition, we also can check the log to see whether there are any issues:
 ::

    docker logs msync